meteor-utilities/SmartQuery/README.md

 A rule has the following properties:

 - `filter`: a function that, if provided, must return `true` for every single document in the cursor.
+Inside the filter function, you can call `this.userId` to access the current user's `_id`.
 - `fields`: an array of fields that are publishable.

 Example: